Sedimentologic Data from Point aux Chenes Marsh and Estuary, Mississippi (21CCT02)

 1. How well have the observations been checked?

-The positional accuracy of the sample locations has a horizontal error of +/-8 millimeters (mm) + 0.5 parts per million (ppm) root mean square (RMS) and a vertical error of +/-15 mm + 0.5 ppm RMS.
+Position and elevation data at each sample site were recorded with a Trimble R10 Global Navigation Satellite System (GNSS) and TSC3 data collector.
+The positional accuracy of the Trimble R10 GNSS has a horizontal error of +/-8 millimeters (mm) + 0.5 parts per million (ppm) root mean square (RMS) and a vertical error of +/-15 mm + 0.5 ppm RMS.
 Replicate analyses of loss on ignition are reported for quality assurance.
+The grain-size data represent the sample averages for a subset of the statistical parameters calculated by GRADISTAT.
+The number of runs included in the averaged results are reported, and the standard deviation of the averaged results are reported for most parameters.
 The gamma spectroscopic radioisotope activities reported include the counting error for all samples.
 The critical level for gamma spectroscopy is reported for each core set.
+It is a known issue that the CSV text format for several depth intervals is incorrectly displayed when viewed.
+Instead of the depth being "01-02" it is displayed as "month-number" (January-2).
+This is caused by internal formatting of CSVs and can not be changed unless the CSV is converted back to an Excel document (xlsx).

 2. How accurate are the geographic locations?